hydroframe/ospool_parflow/README.md

-# Instructions to run Parflow using OSPool
+# Repo Containing Instructions to run Parflow using OSPool

-This repo contains instructions how to run parflow on OSPool.
+This repo contains instructions how to run parflow using OSPool servers.

 ## Introduction